José Semedo (footballer, born 1985)

-José Vítor Moreira Semedo (born 11 January 1985) is a Portuguese former professional footballer who played as a defensive midfielder.
+José Vítor Moreira Semedo (born 11 January 1985) is a Portuguese football executive and former professional player who played as a defensive midfielder.
+He is currently the chief executive officer of Saudi Pro League club Al-Nassr.

-He spent most of his career in England, playing for a whole decade with Charlton Athletic and Sheffield Wednesday of the Football League.
+Semedo spent most of his playing career in England, spending a whole decade with Charlton Athletic and Sheffield Wednesday of the Football League.

 Club career

 Sporting CP

 A product of Sporting CP's youth system, Semedo was born in Setúbal and made his professional debut with modest Casa Pia AC, in the Lisbon area.
 In the 2005–06 season he served another loan stint, now with C.D.
 Feirense of the Segunda Liga.

 Semedo was loaned again for the 2006–07 campaign, moving to Serie A's Cagliari Calcio.
-He made his competitive debut in the Coppa Italia, but would only appear three times in the league, the first as a late substitute in a 3–1 away loss against A.C.
-Milan on 21 April 2007.
+He made his competitive debut in the Coppa Italia, but would only appear three times in the league, the first as a late substitute in a 3–1 away loss against AC Milan on 21 April 2007.
 He was sent off in his last match, a 2–1 defeat at Ascoli Calcio 1898, with the Sardinians barely avoiding relegation.

 England

 In 2007, Semedo signed a four-year contract with Charlton Athletic on a free transfer.
 Although touted as a central defender when he signed, he played mainly as a defensive midfielder for the Football League Championship side, and scored his first goal in a 4–0 win over Tranmere Rovers on 29 August 2009, with the team now in League One.

 Semedo was crowned Charlton's Player of the Year in May 2011, picking up 43% of the votes in what was the club's worst season for a number of decades.
 However, manager Chris Powell could not offer him assurances that he would be a key member in the following season, as he aimed to create a more fluid midfield, and so, on 7 July, the player joined Sheffield Wednesday also of the English third tier, again as a free agent.

 In his first season with the Owls, which ended in promotion to the Championship after finishing second behind Charlton, Semedo was voted Player of the Year and League One PFA Fans' Player of the Year.
 From 2013 to 2016, he was given one-year extensions to his contract.

 Starting in 2015, Semedo played less often for the Hillsborough club, due to the acquisitions of Ross Wallace, Barry Bannan and Álex López.
 The first of those players reflected in April that "Semedo trains like an animal every day and doesn’t slacken off, even though he is not playing or in the squad".

+In 2023, a mural by local artist Pete McKee inspired by Semedo's celebration of Chris O’Grady's winning goal in the 2012 victory over city rivals Sheffield United was unveiled close to Wednesday's ground.